How to encourage cycling at schools with anti-cycling policies

 The following pages set out some of the evidence and techniques that might come in useful when challenging bans imposed by schools.

-See also CTC's policy briefing on cycling to school.
+See also Cycling UK's policy briefing on cycling to school.

 We believe all children should have the opportunity to cycle to school.
 It contributes to the NHS-recommended 60 minutes of moderate exercise for 5-18 year-olds each day, tackles weight problems and improves concentration in the classroom.